Tax relief on medical expenses

-You can claim tax relief on the cost of medical treatment obtained outside the State.
-You can claim for treatment abroad that is also available in the State but you cannot claim travelling expenses for this care (see below)
+You can claim tax relief on the cost of medical treatment you get outside Ireland (treatment abroad).
+If the treatment abroad is available in Ireland you cannot claim travelling expenses for this care.

-The practitioner (GP, consultant or dentist) who provides your care must be entitled to practice in the country in which the care is provided.
+The practitioner (GP, consultant or dentist) who provides your care must be entitled to practice in the country where the care is provided.

 You cannot get tax relief for routine ophthalmic and dental care.
 Routine ophthalmic treatment covers sight testing, provision and maintenance of glasses and contact lenses.
+You can get tax relief for orthoptic or similar treatment where prescribed by a doctor.
 Routine dental treatment covers extractions, scaling and filling of teeth and provision and repairing of artificial teeth and dentures.

 The following dental treatments do qualify for tax relief: